demitry/az-204/AZ-204-Udemy-Alan.md

 ### 13. Building a simple project locally

+### 14. What goes into the deployment of a virtual machine

+1) Any resource - part of Azure Subscription.
+Subscription is used for billing purposes.

+2) Resource - part of resource group. resource group is used for logical grouping of resources.

+3) VM requires OS disk, optionally, extra disk.

+4) VM - part of virtual network, has public IP address

+### 15. Lab - Building a Windows virtual machine

 VS -> Run as administrator, (why?) .NET Core Sample App

-### 15. Lab - Building a Windows virtual machine

 Create resource -> VM